Eiriksmal/lawler-dot-io-template/content/2024/the-duty-to-data-portability.md

 <section markdown="1">

 I have just finished reading [The Revolt of the Public](https://press.stripe.com/the-revolt-of-the-public) by Martin Gurri which provides a great analysis of the current sociopolitical climate in the West.
-I'm a software engineer based in Europe, and with the self-immolation of Germany's energy sector, Putin knocking on the door and the looming possibility of a Trump holding it open for him, <span style="text-decoration: red wavy underline;">I've begun to search my expertise for how to disentangle.</span>
+I'm a software engineer based in France, and with the self-immolation of Germany's energy sector, Putin knocking on the door and the looming possibility of a Trump holding it open for him, I've started to feel responsible given my informatics background to help europe *get its act together*.

 <label for="sn-aea" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-aea" class="margin-toggle">